scipy-conference/scipy_proceedings_archive/scipy2022/papers/scott_shambaugh/scott_shambaugh.md

 ---
 title: 'Monaco: A Monte Carlo Library for Performing Uncertainty and Sensitivity Analyses'
+description: |
+  This paper introduces *monaco*, a Python library for conducting Monte Carlo simulations of computational models, and performing uncertainty analysis (UA) and sensitivity analysis (SA) on the results.
 ---

 # Abstract

-This paper introduces *monaco*, a Python library for conducting Monte Carlo simulations of computational models, and performing uncertainty analysis (UA) and sensitivity analysis (SA) on the results.
+This paper introduces _monaco_, a Python library for conducting Monte Carlo simulations of computational models, and performing uncertainty analysis (UA) and sensitivity analysis (SA) on the results.
 UA and SA are critical to effective and responsible use of models in science, engineering, and public policy, however their use is uncommon.
-By providing a simple, general, and rigorous-by-default library that wraps around existing models, *monaco* makes UA and SA easy and accessible to practitioners with a basic knowledge of statistics.
+By providing a simple, general, and rigorous-by-default library that wraps around existing models, _monaco_ makes UA and SA easy and accessible to practitioners with a basic knowledge of statistics.

 # Introduction